The Smart Way to Talk to Teachers

 However, if the bullying has been part of a pattern of aggressive behavior, speak to the school psychologist or an outside counselor to see what's triggering it.

 Following up: Check in regularly with the teacher.
-If your child's still struggling, continue counseling or ask whether the school offers services that help kids improve
+If your child's still struggling, continue counseling or ask whether the school offers services that help kids improve their social skills.

 It's never easy to receive bad news about your child.
 We asked teachers how they wish parents would handle this delicate situation.